timoschenk/timoschenk.github.io/index.markdown

 Welcome!
 I am a PhD candidate at the University of Amsterdam and the Tinbergen Institute.
 I will be available on the 2023/24 academic job market.

 My research advances the econometric methods in the field of causal inference with panel data.
-In my [job market paper](https://drive.google.com/file/d/130-EkbrX10qEfPcEJa-mZc1i5pk4P94o/view?usp=drive_link){:target="_blank"}, I develop two approaches to identify the mechanisms behind treatment effects in difference-in-differences designs.
+In my [job market paper](https://drive.google.com/file/d/130-EkbrX10qEfPcEJa-mZc1i5pk4P94o/view?usp=drive_link){:target="_blank"}, I develop strategies to identify the mechanisms behind treatment effects in difference-in-differences designs.
 My current papers have applications in environmental economics, economic history and public health.

 My advisors are  [Frank Kleibergen](https://ase.uva.nl/profile/k/l/f.r.kleibergen/f.r.kleibergen.html){:target="_blank"} and [Andreas Pick](http://apick.eu/){:target="_blank"}.